aengelke/fadec/README.md

 - The layout of entries in the tables can be improved to improve usage of caches.
 (Help needed.)
 - Low test coverage.
 (Help needed.)
 - No benchmarking has been performed yet.
 (Help needed.)
+- Prefixes for indirect jumps and calls are not properly decoded, e.g. `notrack`, `bnd`.
+This requires additional information on the prefix ordering, which is currently not decoded.
+(Analysis of performance impact and help needed.)

 If you find any other issues, please report a bug.
 Or, even better, send a patch fixing the issue.